Sphinx & Hawkmoths

 Poplar Hawk-moth – 2017 (NL)

-The Poplar Hawk-moth (Laothoe populi) has a striking sight and flies in two generations from April to August and the wingspan is 65-90mm.
+The Poplar Hawk-moth (Laothoe populi) has a striking sight and flies in two generations from April to August, and the wingspan is 65-90mm.
 The first time I saw this hawk-moth was in the grass during the day.
-This was probably a fresh specimen because this large moth does not normally occur during the day.
-Both the top of the fore- and hindwing are grey with strikingly large brown stains.
+This was probably a fresh specimen because this large moth does not usually occur during the day.
+The top of the fore- and hindwings are grey with extensive brown stains.
 A small white spot can be discovered on the forewing.
-When the butterfly is at rest, the hindwing protrudes past the forewing and the abdomen is curved up.
+When the butterfly rests, the hindwing protrudes past the forewing, and the abdomen is curved up.
 If disturbed, the moth flashes reddish-brown patches on the underwings.
 The thick head has grey hair.
 Host plant: Poplar and Willow.
 Dutch name: Populierenpijlstaart.
 Frisian name: Peppelpylksturt.

 Subfamily: Smerinthinae